-You can now use the atomvm.packbeam target to create a packbeam (ending in .avm) file:
+You can now use the mix atomvm.packbeam task to create a packbeam (ending in .avm) file:

 '''

 $ mix atomvm.packbeam

 ==> exatomvm

 Compiling 5 files (.ex)

 Generated exatomvm app

 ==> HelloWorld

 Compiling 1 file (.ex)

 Generated HelloWorld app

 No avm_deps directory found.

-This message can be safely ignored when standard libraries are already flashed to lib partition.
+This message can be safely ignored when standard libraries are already flashed to

+lib

+partition.

 '''